sgpinkus/JsonSchema/docs/README.md

 }
 ```

+Also see [ValidateFile.php](tests-informal/ValidateFile.php), [JsonSchemaTest.php](tests-informal/JsonSchemaTest.php)

 # Conformance
-We diverge from the spec ina few minor places where it is retarded.
+We diverge from the spec in a few minor places either because its ambiguous or unimplementable.
 Please refer to [CONFORMANCE.md](CONFORMANCE.md)

-### additionalItems+additionalProperties

-Also see [ValidateFile.php](tests-informal/ValidateFile.php), [JsonSchemaTest.php](tests-informal/JsonSchemaTest.php)

 # TODO
 See [TODO](docs/TODO.md)